MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 1. Select the **Inspect** \(![the Inspect button](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the icon is highlighted (blue).

-1. Hover over the various buttons in the menu that begins with the blue **Cats** button.
-The animations for the buttons don't run; instead, the buttons are color-highlighted in the way that is standard for the Inspect tool.
+1. Hover over the blue links in the sidebar navigation menu.
+The animations for the links don't run; instead, the links are color-highlighted in the way that is standard for the Inspect tool.

 Checking for sufficient text contrast this way isn't enough, because the elements on the page could have different states.